The last thing you need when you’re recovering from addiction is to stress about irrelevant things.

 They can’t FORCE you to break Your Rules.

 It’s possible that you’ll feel a strange sense of loneliness if you avoid cyberspace in the morning like I do.
 The best thing you can do is spend time with people who actually matter.

 This feeling will pass as you get used to doing your own thing in the morning.
 Establish a productive routine, pick up a book, or go for a Run-Walk before you have to head into work.

-If you combine these supplements with a workout and a no-B.S. attitude toward cyberclutter, you’ll be well on your way to supercharging your recovery.
+If you combine this guidance with a workout and a no-B.S. attitude toward cyberclutter, you’ll be well on your way to supercharging your recovery.